We are Washington State's only outdoor Self-Directed Education Center

 We mention this upfront because it matters, and because we'd rather you know before you visit than be surprised when you arrive.

 We gather outdoors in all weather — rain, cold, snow, and shine.
 Appropriate clothing is not optional; it is what makes the experience possible.
-We provide a detailed seasonal clothing guide to every family before their first visit.

 View our Dressing for Cold Weather guide here.